Employment Consultant

 Excellent oral and written communication skills.
 Skills in human relations and development of student or client programs.
 Computer proficiency.
 Knowledge of community resources available.

-18-20 Transition to Adulthood Coordinator, Special Services Director
+18-21 Transition to Adulthood Coordinator, Special Services Director

-Secondary Special Education Staff
+Secondary Administrators and Transition and Secondary Special Education Staff

-6. Develops transition resources through contacting community agencies and serves as a resource to IEP Committees and teachers by assisting with planning for students so that individual transition goals are achieved.
+7. Develops transition resources through contacting community agencies and serves as a resource to IEP Committees and teachers by assisting with planning for students so that individual transition goals are achieved.

-9. Selects, develops, and administers vocational assessments.
+8. Selects, develops, and administers vocational assessments.

-10. Completes assessments and reports necessary to comply with requirements in IEP goals and Project Skills.
+9. Completes assessments and reports necessary to comply with requirements in IEP goals and Project Skills.

-12. Performs other duties as assigned.
+13. Performs other duties as assigned.

-CLIMATIC ENVIRONMENT | Inside & Outside
+Climatic Environment | Inside & Outside

 Some District classrooms and community work areas are not climate controlled and are subject to extremes of temperature and humidity.
 The itinerant status of this position requires exposure to the outside environment as travel between schools, agencies, and businesses are required.